-Figure 4.20 Low ShuffleSpeedFactor, particles in step 100
+Figure 4.20 Particles for a ShuffleSpeedFactor, of 10, time step 100.

 In the following figures the spreading factor was set to a high value.
 Consequently, the particles are not spread much at time step 100, see Figure 4.21.